BenjiJackson1/startup/notes.md

 # Benji's Notes for CS260

+## FINAL PREP NOTES:

+- HTTP: Port 80, HTTPS: Port 443, SSH: Port 22
+- HTTP status codes:
+   - 300-399: Redirection ( 301 (Moved Permanently), 302 (Found), 304 (Not Modified))
+   - 400-499: Client Errors.
+Indicates that there was an error on the client side, such as a bad request or unauthorized access.
+   - 400 (Bad Request), 401 (Unauthorized), 403 (Forbidden), 404 (Not Found), 409 (conflict) status code
+   - 500-599: Server Errors.
+Indicates that the server encountered an error and couldn't fulfill the request.
+   - 500 (Internal Server Error), 502 (Bad Gateway), 503 (Service Unavailable)
+- The Content-Type HTTP header specifies the media type of the content being sent in an HTTP request or response.
+This allows the client and server to correctly interpret and process the content.
+- Secure Cookie: A Secure Cookie is a cookie that is only transmitted over HTTPS connections.
+This ensures that the cookie data is encrypted during transmission, protecting it
+- HttpOnly Cookie: An HttpOnly Cookie is a cookie that is inaccessible to JavaScript running on the client-side.
+This prevents scripts (e.g., from cross-site scripting (XSS) attacks) from reading or manipulating the cookie.
+- Instead of storing the password directly, we want to cryptographically hash the password so that we never store the actual password.
+When we want to validate a password during login, we can hash the login password and compare it to our stored hash of the password.
+To hash our passwords we will use the bcrypt package.
+This creates a very secure one-way hash of the password.
+- The WebSocket protocol is designed to provide a full-duplex communication channel over a single TCP connection.
+It enables efficient, bidirectional communication between a client (typically a web browser) and a server in real-time, with minimal overhead compared to traditional HTTP-based methods.
+- JSX.
+Full Form: JavaScript XML.
+Description: A syntax extension for JavaScript that allows you to write HTML-like code within JavaScript.
+Commonly used in React for defining UI components.
+- NPM.
+Full Form: Node Package Manager.
+Description: A package manager for JavaScript that allows developers to share, download, and manage code libraries or dependencies for Node.js applications.
+- NVM.
+Full Form: Node Version Manager.
+Description: A tool for managing multiple versions of Node.js on the same system, making it easy to switch between versions as needed.
+- A React component using React.useState manages state within the component.
+The useState hook allows you to define a state variable and provides a way to update it, enabling React to re-render the component when the state changes.
+- Key Uses of React Hooks:
+  - State Management, Hook: useState.
+Allows functional components to manage local state.
+  - Side Effects, Hook: useEffect.
+Manages side effects like fetching data, updating the DOM, or setting up subscriptions.
+  - Context Access, Hook: useContext.
+Provides access to React's Context API to share data between components without prop drilling.
+  - Performance Optimization, Hook: useMemo.
+Memoizes expensive calculations to avoid unnecessary recomputations.
+Hook: useCallback Memoizes callback functions to prevent unnecessary re-creations.
+  - Refs for DOM Manipulation, Hook: useRef.
+Accesses or manipulates DOM elements or persists mutable values without re-rendering.
+- The package.json file is a critical file in any Node.js or JavaScript project.
+It provides metadata about the project and serves as a manifest to manage the project’s dependencies, scripts, and configurations.
+- The fetch function in JavaScript is used to make HTTP requests to servers.
+It provides a modern, promise-based way to interact with resources like APIs, enabling developers to send and receive data.
+- Node.js is an open-source, JavaScript runtime environment that enables you to run JavaScript code on the server-side, outside of the browser.
+It is built on the V8 JavaScript engine (the same engine used by Google Chrome) and allows developers to build scalable, high-performance applications.
+- PM2 is a production-ready process manager for Node.js applications.
+It is designed to manage and monitor applications in production environments, providing a robust and efficient way to keep applications running smoothly, especially in server environments.
+- Vite is a next-generation build tool and development server designed for modern web development.
+It provides a fast and optimized development experience by focusing on speed and performance for projects using technologies like JavaScript, TypeScript, Vue.js, React, and more.
+Vite bundles your code quickly, has great debugging support, and allows you to easily support JSX, TypeScript, and different CSS flavors.

 ## 1. GitHub Notes
 GitHub is a cloud based repository that allows for me to easily store and modify the code I develop.
 One of the biggest benefits to using Git is that